salimsalimbelkacem/portfolio-website/README.md

-i don't want to justify what is this project and why, it is nothing for the moment, only me trying out golang and htmx
+# My portfolio website
+I know you couldn't believe your eyes when you saw my website and wanted to see the code for yourself, and it is nothing to be ashamed of.

 # dependencies
 - `golang`